realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 ## Salience Collapse Under Loss of Local Ends

-A distinct and more severe failure mode occurs when **highly salient local ends are lost, destroyed, or rendered unreachable**.
+A severe failure mode occurs when highly salient local ends are destroyed or rendered unreachable.

-When this happens, salience does not merely destabilize — it can **lose its primary routing structure**.
+Salience can lose its primary routing structure.

-The severing of salient paths registers as:
+This registers as:
-- Pain

 - Grief
-- Loss
+- Disorientation
 - Aimlessness
-- Disorientation
+- Collapse of motivation

+Capacity remains available.
-Energy and capacity continue to be available, but established paths no longer lead to viable completion.
-Salience is forced to redirect without adequate stabilizers.
+Paths no longer lead to viable completion.

-This condition is volatile.
+This is structural rupture, not weakness.

 ---

 ## Loss as Devaluation of Idea Viability

-Loss does not only remove a local end.
+Loss can invalidate not only a local end, but the surrounding idea-cluster.
-It can also **invalidate the viability of the ideas associated with that end**.

-When a highly salient local end collapses, salience may reclassify the surrounding idea-cluster as:
+Salience may reclassify related ideas as:

 - Too costly
 - Too fragile
 - Unsafe
-- Likely to reproduce destabilizing pain
+- Likely to reproduce destabilization

 Ideas may remain cognitively accessible while no longer attracting salience.

-This is **protective reweighting**, not rejection.
+This is **protective reweighting**, not denial.

 ---

-## Totalized Local Ends and Collapse of Futures
+## Totalized Local Ends and Future-Space Collapse

-Some local ends are not merely salient.
-They are **totalized**.

-A totalized local end functions as a primary organizer of:
+Some local ends function as primary organizers of:

 - Meaning
 - Identity
 - Time horizon
+- Subordinate goals
 - Future imagination
-- Subordinate local ends

-When such a totalized local end collapses, salience may lose access not only to present stabilizers, but to **imagined futures themselves**.
+When such a totalized end collapses, salience may lose access not only to present stabilizers, but to **imagined futures**.

 This registers as:

 - Loss of future orientation
 - Inability to imagine viable next states
 - A sense that “there is no future”

-This is **future-space collapse**, not indecision or belief.
+This is **future-space collapse**, not indecision.

 ---

 ## Recovery as Salience Re-Routing

 Recovery is not external to salience dynamics.
-It is **one possible stabilization outcome** when salience fails, redirects, and tests new paths.

-Recovery is an energy- and capacity-regulation process, not a moral achievement.
+It is a stabilization outcome following redirection.

-When a new path absorbs even minimal capacity without immediate failure, it becomes reinforced.
+When a new path absorbs even minimal capacity without immediate failure, reinforcement begins.

+Recovery is:

+- Iterative
+- Energy-regulatory
+- Non-moral
+- Often gradual

-Over time, recovery itself may habituate and become a **default maneuver** rather than an exception.
+Over time, recovery itself can habituate and become a default maneuver.

 ---

-## Summary
+## Structural Summary

-Salience is the system by which bounded capacity is:
+Salience is the bounded routing of finite capacity.

+It:

+- Directs
-- Directed
+- Stabilizes
-- Stabilized
+- Reinforces
-- Habituated
+- Dissipates

+It destabilizes under:

-- Dissipated
+- Excess capacity

-Salience can destabilize due to:
-- **Excess capacity** (insufficient absorption)
-- **Loss of local ends** (path severance)
+- Loss of local ends
-- **Loss of idea viability** (protective withdrawal)
+- Loss of idea viability
-- **Collapse of totalized ends** (loss of future structure)
+- Collapse of totalized ends

-Salience can also **re-stabilize** through:
+It re-stabilizes through:

 - Iterative redirection
 - Discovery of new local ends
-- Habituation of recovery itself
+- Habituation of viable paths

-Salience does not seek meaning, virtue, balance, or health.
+Salience does not seek meaning, virtue, or optimization.

 It seeks **viability under constraint**.

-Capacity must go somewhere.
+Capacity must flow.